2nikol2/EE64/README.md

 EE64 can be run in two modes.

 1 - Manually - double clicking on it, screen savers are standard Windows executable.
-    But be careful, because it's screensaver - it will be terminated at once on first mouse's movement or use of keyboard.
+    Pay attention - because it's screensaver, it will be terminated at once on first mouse's movement or use of keyboard.

 2 - Auto mode - as regular classic screensaver on Windows.
     Consult Windows doc how to Install New Screen Saver and activate it in Screen Saver Settings window on your computer.